BT Group plc – Annual report – 31 March 2022

 Significant accounting policies that apply to contract assets and liabilities

-We recognise contract assets for goods and services for which control has transferred to the customer before consideration is due.
+We recognise contract assets for goods and services for which control has transferred to the customer before we have the right to bill.
 These assets mainly relate to mobile handsets provided upfront but paid for over the course of a contract.
 Contract assets are reclassified as receivables when the right to payment becomes unconditional and we have billed the customer.

 Contract liabilities are recognised when we have received advance payment for goods and services that we have not transferred to the customer.
 These primarily relate to fees received for connection and installation services that are not distinct performance obligations.